curiosity-ai/h5/README.md

 - Compiler is now distributed as a ``dotnet global`` tool and have it's own versioning and auto-update on build (this can be disable by setting `<UpdateH5>false<UpdateH5/>` on your project file.
 - **Retyped packages are not supported** (as those are maintained by the Bridge authors, and cannot be built separately or consumed without Bridge).
 - Logging and Report options have been removed from the h5.json config file.
 Logging settings will be available only as a command line argument (and exposed as a Project file option in the future)
+- Hosted Compiler process (to speed up compilation and avoiding reloading assemblies that don't change often (like nuget packages), h5 introduces an off-process compiler server. *For now, this process will open a terminal with the compilation logs - but this will be hidden in the future)*

 Other breaking changes will probably be introduced with the goal of supporting:
 - Full multiplatform (Windows, Linux & MacOS) compilation without any need for Mono.